dmolsen/MQSugr/README.md

 # MQSugr #

 MQSugr is a wrapper for [Modernizr.load](http://www.modernizr.com/docs/#load) that provides some syntactic sugar for loading CSS and JavaScript files using media queries and browser features.
 MQSugr was created to help me learn more about JavaScript, media queries, file loading and Modernizr.
+I don't think it solves any real problem.

 ## Sugar Isn't Always Good for You ##